What Scientific Research Backs up Red Light (Photonic) Therapy?

 Countless clinical trials and tests have been conducted by NASA, Wisconsin and Stanford Universities, the Mayo Clinic to name a few.

-For more detailed information go to:
+For more reports and detailed information go to: